Anderson Asiedu: Professional career

 Following a successful college career, Asiedu was drafted with the last pick of the first round of the 2019 MLS SuperDraft by defending MLS Cup champions Atlanta United.
 On 1 March 2019 he signed with the club ahead of the 2019 Major League Soccer season, and began the season on loan with the club's reserve team, Atlanta United 2.
 After making 10 appearances for Atlanta United 2, Asiedu was waived by the club on 31 May.

 On 15 July 2019, Asiedu signed with USL Championship side Birmingham Legion.
+He left Birmingham following their 2023 season after five seasons with the club.

+Asiedu joined Hartford Athletic on 14 December 2023.
+He left Hartford following their 2024 season.

+Asiedu joined FC Motown in 2025 for the club's appearance in the 2025 U.S. Open Cup.
+Asiedu then appear for NPSL side Virginia Dream in their cup fixture against Loudoun United on 3 April 2025.